 The University has invested £56 million in an iconic new building that forms a research hub for interdisciplinary research, facilitating major advances across the sciences.
 The Life Sciences building is located at the heart of the University campus, adjacent to other core science and medical schools, it couples central positioning with the best in sustainable design and energy efficiency.
 It also has plants cascading from the balconies of the atrium on the inside and a large living green wall on the outside.

 The imaginatively-designed building features multiple break-out spaces and a five-storey laboratory wing which will enhance the student experience by facilitating research-led study and staff-student interaction.
-Coupled with six outstanding new academic appointments, this flagship project underscores the University's belief that many of the 21st century's most exciting discoveries will emerge from biology, and that the next generation of biology graduates will have opportunities unparalleled anywhere else.
+This flagship project underscores the University's belief that many of the 21st century's most exciting discoveries will emerge from biology, and that the next generation of biology graduates will have opportunities unparalleled anywhere else.

 The school offers many classes that are based in a single semester, and can therefore accept unit requests from Study Abroad students who want to join Bristol for just the autumn or spring semester.

 The school offers units across all undergraduate levels of study: year 1 (level C/4), year 2 (level I/5), and year 3 (level H/6) units.
 Postgraduate units are not available.

 Unit codes in the School of Biological Sciences begin with 'BIOL'.
 This is followed by a number indicating the year (1, 2, 3).
 For example:

 - BIOL20000 = year 2 unit